curiosusJR/curiosusJR.github.io/source/_posts/00-TODO-LIST.md

 I need a to-do list to help me organize my numerous daily tasks.
 This list categorizes all of things  I need to do in order of urgency.
 It will keep some of things that have already done for thinking over their logic when there is a complex situation.
 The list will be updated daily and irrelevant completed items will be cleared after about a week.
 If a complex task needs to be broken down into multiple subtasks, those subtasks will be listed in another file and linked here.
 The file list subtasks should be a document for the complex task and will be retained.

 # Things I need to do **Tomorrow**
+ - [x] Change number and models for testing and retry.
+ - [x] Check the plots of epoch accuracy for the model.
+ - [x] Check the topology of consensus tree
+ - [ ] Check the SSI value using the script in Supplement 3.
+ - [x] Output the trait matrix if possible.

+ - [ ] Use whole dataset with different settings and model to conduct trees and check the topology.
+Current (newer one) parameters shows a worse result in the curve plots.
+Try more.
+ - [ ] RevBayes can deal with continuous traits and mrbayes cannot.
+Try to build trees in a bayes way.

 - [ ] Searching relevant literature.
 - [x] Organize framework and foothold point of my topic.
 - [x] Summarize the basic ideas.
 I mean write a list or something to organize thoughts.